healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Energy Consumption: 158 W

-We used a power meter to measure the Bella’s total energy consumption to bring 1.5 liters of room-temperature water to a rolling boil.
+We used a power meter to measure the Bella’s total energy consumption bringing 1.5 liters of room-temperature water to a rolling boil.
 The result was 158 Wh which was our standard for a 6.4/10.

 ### Noise Level